Max-Lovell/olfactometer/README.md

     - PyCharm: File>Settings>Project>Python Interpreter>gear icon>Add>Existing Environment>ett-venv\Scripts\python.exe.

 Test scripts included:
+Test scripts included:
-- `test.py` - runs through triggering each port.
-  - You might need to change the path 'C:\Program Files\ETTDirectControl\ETTAPI\ETTAPI.dll' if it can't be found.
+- `test.py` — runs through triggering each valve in sequence.
+Use this first to confirm hardware communication.
+You might need to change the path `C:\Program Files\ETTDirectControl\ETTAPI\ETTAPI.dll` inside the script if your install location differs.
-- `api.py` - prints all public methods on the ETTDeviceAPI object.
-Useful for figuring out how the API works.
+- `api.py` — prints all public methods on the ETTDeviceAPI object.
+  Useful for discovering what the API can do beyond basic valve control (trigger out, respiration subscription, etc.).
+- `sebastian.py` — ETT's official Python sample, lightly annotated.
+  Demonstrates the `__overloads__` pattern for explicitly resolving the bool vs. duration variants of `SetChannel`.
+- `psychopy.py` — minimal connection + helper functions
+  (`set_valve`, `close_all_valves`) ready to paste into a PsychoPy Builder Code Component.
+Handles the `IsConnected` quirk (see below) and uses explicit overload resolution so both `set_valve(2, True)` (manual open) and `set_valve(2, 6000)` (open with auto-close) work unambiguously.
+- `triggers.py` — examples of sending event markers via pyxid2
+  (Cedrus devices) and pyserial (generic serial-port triggers).
+  Independent of the olfactometer; included for reference when adding EEG/biopac markers to a PsychoPy experiment.
+- `isconnected_bug.py` — minimal repro for a quirk in the ETT API:
+  `device.IsConnected` returns `False` even when the connection is fully working.
+Run this to confirm before contacting ETT support, or just read it to understand why `psychopy.py` gates on `ScanDeviceList()` rather than `IsConnected`.
+- `setup.bat` — installs Python 3.12 if needed and creates the
+  `ett-venv` virtual environment with `pythonnet` installed.
+- `repo-structure.txt` — text dump of the repo layout for reference.

-You can run the test scripts by running `python test.py` in your terminal (adjust path to test.py if needed), or clicking 'play' in some IDEs.
-ETT Direct Control must be running first.
+You can run any of the test scripts by activating the venv and running e.g. `python test.py` in your terminal, or by clicking 'play' in your IDE.
+ETT Direct Control must be running first in all cases.